 This post is inspired by an article review assignment for my Psychology of Music class.
 Thoughts are my own and not of my institution.

-Do you think this kind of research would beneficial in the music industry?
+I would love to hear your thoughts on social interaction in ensemble participation!
 Leave a comment below, or continue the conversation on Twitter @LindsayBrazell.

 Subscribe to receive my monthly newsletter!